 Item 4: An Underground Lesbian Bar

 You’ll soon learn that all gay bars are actually full of men except for the very few that are for lesbians/women only.
 The only one in Soho is underground, where us lesbians clearly belong.
-Unlike the other gay bars which are full of poles, flashing lights, rainbow flags and like I said before men; She Bar in London is small, full of sofas and a bit poo.
+Unlike the other gay bars which are full of poles, flashing lights, rainbow flags and like I said before, men; She Bar in London is sort of small, full of sofas but is otherwise pretty good.
+See you in there sometime, I’m sure.

 Item 5: A Knowledge Of Famous Lesbians

-Ellen DeGeneres is obviously the lesbian queen, and then we have Jodie Foster, Ellen page, Sue Perkins, Claire Balding and Sandi Toksvig who are all next in line to the throne.
+Ellen DeGeneres is obviously the lesbian queen, and then we have Jodie Foster, Sue Perkins, Claire Balding and Sandi Toksvig who are all next in line to the (UK) throne.
+You can find a list of lots of other famous lesbians here.

 Item 6: Experimenting With Style